google/glance-experimental-tools/appwidget-host/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.google.android.glance.tools/appwidget-host)](https://search.maven.org/search?q=g:com.google.android.glance.tools)

-A simple composable to display RemoteViews inside your app, together with some AppWidget sizing utilities.
+A simple composable to display RemoteViews inside your app or to create `@Preview`s

 > Note: This library is used by the appwidget-preview and appwidget-configuration modules and does
 > not depend on Glance-appwidget